Website Accessibility Statement for whh.nhs.uk

-This Accessibility Statement applies to the website domain whh.nhs.uk
+This accessibility statement applies to the website whh.nhs.uk.

-This website is provided by Warrington and Halton Teaching Hospitals NHS Foundation Trust (WHH).
+This website is run by Warrington and Halton Teaching Hospitals NHS Foundation Trust (WHH).

 We want as many people as possible to be able to use the website.
 That means you should be able to: